yingjun2/SudokuSolver/README.md

  - week1 to week9 python realization (importing puzzle and solover)
  - week10 to week16 webdesign
  - week1 to week16 report

+(3) check pythonanywhere for web design ideas and opportunities.